See what mortgage you qualify for

 Technically, there isn’t a limit, but there are tax implications that you and your donor should be aware of.

 Lifetime gift exemption

 Contrary to what you may think, it’s usually the gift-givers that pay taxes on a gift.
 The IRS applies gift taxes in two ways: a lifetime gift tax and an annual gift tax.

-For 2021, the IRS allows individuals to give up to $11.7 million in their lifetime before paying gift taxes.
+For 2023, the IRS allows individuals to gift up to $12.92 million in their lifetime before paying gift taxes.

-If a family member gives you a gift of $15,000 or less in a year, they won’t have to file a gift tax return.
-The IRS only gets involved when gifts go over the annual gift exclusion (which has been set at $15,000 since 2018).
+If a family member gives you a gift of $17,000 or less in a year, they won’t have to file a gift tax return.
+The IRS only gets involved when gifts go over the annual gift exclusion.

 Keep in mind, that gift applies per person and per year.

 Let’s say you and your partner ask your parents, Robin and Sam, for an assist with a down payment.